Aug 15, 2011

 Problem to solve:

-1. Time for inflating foam has to be calculated.
+1. inflating foam time has to be calculated.

 2. Performance of polyurethane at vacuum has to be checked.